mohdaliiqbal/vagrant-phd3/README.md

 `vagrant up`

-This will create 4 VMs
+This will create 4 VMs and create a PHD cluster

 1. Ambari x 1
 2. Pivotal HD x 3